braph-software/BRAPH-2/tutorials/developers/dev_nn_xval/readme.md

 > end
 > ````
 >
-> ①defines the number for permuation feature importance.
+> ① defines the number for permuation feature importance.
 >
+> ②-⑤ calculate the average metrics, including the correlation of coefficients, the coefficient of determination, the mean absolute error, the mean squared error, and the root mean squared error.
+>
-> ⑥calculates the average feature importance.
+> ⑥ calculates the average feature importance.
 The feature importance obtained from each fold is by performing permutation feature importance.
 For a detailed explanation, please refer to "dev_nn_reg.pdf"
 >

 > **Code 4.** **NNRegressorMLP_CrossValidation element tests.**